ml4ai/automates/documentation/reports/m1_architecture_report/introduction.md

    representation.
-Equation Reading interacts with the Program Analysis pipeline by passing along the symbolic mathematical representation to perform the same analysis that extracts the source code Function Network and Lambdas, and interacts with the Machine Reading pipeline to ground equation variables to their context in the source text discourse.
+Equation Reading interacts with the Program Analysis pipeline by passing along the symbolic mathematical representation to perform the same analysis that extracts the source code Function Network and [Lambdas], and interacts with the Text Reading pipeline to ground equation variables to their context in the source text discourse.